Hire in Ukraine

-Ukrainian law prohibits dismissal of certain categories of employees, e.g. pregnant women, women with children under 3 (or under 6 for children with medical conditions), single mothers who have disabled children or children under 14.
+Ukrainian law prohibits the dismissal of certain categories of employees.
+This includes pregnant women and women with children under 3 or under 6 for children with medical conditions) as well as single mothers who have disabled children or children under 14.

-The statutory minimum notice period is two months if the case involves redundancy.
-In certain cases, (e.g. where there has been a single gross violation of employment duties), notification is not required.
+The statutory minimum notice period in Ukraine is two months if the case involves redundancy.
+Notification is not required in all cases (e.g. where there has been a single gross violation of employment duties).

-Employees can voluntarily terminate an employment agreement by giving 2 weeks’ notice.
+Employees can voluntarily terminate an employment agreement by giving two weeks’ notice.

 Redundancy / Severance Pay